lzim/mtl/blue/session03/s03_learner/mtl_session03_see.md

   - Medication Management (MM)
   - Psychotherapy (PSY)
   - Team (AGG) Care
-  - Measurement-based stepped care and suicide prevention (SP)
+  - *Coming Soon!* Measurement-based stepped care and suicide prevention (SP)

 - These **Team Data** are means, medians and percentages of key variables likely to influence the team's priorities for learning from *Modeling to Learn.*
-- At [mtl.how/data](https://mtl.how/data), Click on **"Data UI (Team Data)"**
-- In the Dropdown menu that appears, click on the  **ClinicSelection tab**.
+- At [mtl.how/data](https://mtl.how/data), click on **"Data UI (Team Data)"**.
+In the Dropdown menu that appears, click on the  **ClinicSelection tab**.
-- We have already saved your Team's Clinic Selections in your team's **Report Bookmark.**
-    - To find your Team Bookmark, click on the **Bookmark** icon at the top right of your screen, then "Show More Bookmarks" and click the Bookmark with your Team Name.
+- We have already saved your Team's Clinic Selections in your team's **Report Bookmark.** To find your Team Bookmark, click on the **Bookmark** icon at the top right of your screen, then "Show More Bookmarks" and click the Bookmark with your Team Name.
 - To make clinic selections yourself, you can select the same set of clinics selections you chose for the Data & Viz tabs to review team data estimates to the related common care problems mentioned above.
-    - Click "Apply"
+Then, click "Apply".

 [![](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_team_data_landing_page.gif?raw=true)](#DontLink)

+*Coming Soon!*
-- *Coming Soon!* If you want to produce data for the **SP module**, click on the **SPReferrals tab**.
+- If you want to produce data for the **SP module**, click on the **SPReferrals tab**.
 Use this tab to select clinics that your team refers to/receives referrals from for the Measurement Based Stepped Care and Suicide Prevention module.
 The data pull will track patients stepped up/down between your team and the one(s) you select.
 For example, if you are a GMH team, you would select "SMH" in the dropdown for "The clinics selected below that my team refers to are" and add the SMH clinics your team refers to in Column A. Once you have selected referral clinics in the **SPReferrals tab**, return to the "ClinicSelection" tab.
-  -*Coming Soon!* If you include SP in the module selection, three pop-ups will appear for the three possible care settings (GMH, SMH, PC/PCMHI) to indicate the threshold for minimum gap in patient care required for subsequent visit to be considered a new care episode. *In general for the (GMH or SMH or PC/PCMHI) setting, how long of a gap in patient care is required for the subsequent visit to be considered a new care episode?
+  - If you include SP in the module selection, three pop-ups will appear for the three possible care settings (GMH, SMH, PC/PCMHI) to indicate the threshold for minimum gap in patient care required for subsequent visit to be considered a new care episode. *In general for the (GMH or SMH or PC/PCMHI) setting, how long of a gap in patient care is required for the subsequent visit to be considered a new care episode?
 Set the threshold below in weeks.
 The default threshold is 39 weeks (9 months).*

 **_MTL_ 2.5.**
 **For _MTL_ 2.0, click [here](https://github.com/lijenn/mtl/blob/master/blue/session02/s02_learner/mtl_session02_see.md)**